izabera/bgcmd/README.md

-by default claude isn't very good at using this type of debugger, so i'm putting together a bit of a [guide](https://gist.github.com/izabera/9157af255a4bb5c47618d268b465ce5b) (very much WIP, not particularly complete/well structured).  without a tutorial on reverse debugging, claude seems to be aware the general capabilities, but then it doesn't use them well at all, and it tends to jump around aimlessly, making little to no progress, getting stuck, hitting irrelevant breakpoints over and over, until it finally gets frustrated by the lack of progress and it gives up, and makes up an explanation that may or may not be based on reality
+by default claude isn't very good at using this type of debugger, so i'm putting together a bit of a [guide](https://gist.github.com/izabera/9157af255a4bb5c47618d268b465ce5b) (very much WIP, not particularly complete/well structured).  without a tutorial on reverse debugging, claude seems to be aware of the general capabilities, but then it doesn't use them well at all, and it tends to jump around aimlessly, making little to no progress, getting stuck, hitting irrelevant breakpoints over and over, until it finally gets frustrated by the lack of progress and gives up, and makes up an explanation that may or may not be based on reality

 it's just like people frfr